Complaints advice

 You have the right to make a complaint if you have been affected or are likely to be affected by the action or decision of the organisation.
 You can also make a complaint on someone else behalf if they have asked you to, are incapable of making the complaint themselves, or are deceased.

-If your complaint is about social care provided by Waltham Forest Council, or care that is commissioned by the Council, then use their complaints procedure
+If your complaint is about social care provided by Waltham Forest Council, or care that is commissioned by the Council, then use their complaints procedure.

 If unresolved, report your complaint to the Local Government and Social Care Ombudsman (LGSCO).
-Call them on 0300 061 0614 (10am to 4pm, Tuesday to Friday) for advice on making a complaint.
+Call them on 0300 061 0614 (Monday, Tuesday, Thursday, Friday 10am to 1pm, Wednesday 10am to 4pm) for advice on making a complaint.
 You can also complain to the LGSCO if you pay for your care privately.

 If the service you wish to complain about is provided by a charity, you can report your concerns to the Charity Commission here.
 If the charity's services are funded by the NHS, complain to the North East London integrated care board.
 Inform your ward councillors if the charity is funded by Waltham Forest Council.
 See here to find your ward councillors (wards in Waltham Forest have either two or three councillors per ward).